emard/wifi_jtag/README.md

 It can upload SVF bistream over WIFI network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html

-Works for FPGA boards TB276 (Altera Cyclone-4) and TB299 (Xilinx Spartan-6)
+Tested and working on FPGA boards TB276 (Altera Cyclone-4) and TB299 (Xilinx Spartan-6)

     interface remote_bitbang
     remote_bitbang_port 3335